Bryan Charnley: Final works and death

-Charnley was frustrated by his apparent lack of success in the art market, and what recognition he received was outweighed by the day to day problems of his illness and the heavy medication he was prescribed to counter it.
-These factors contributed to his decision early in 1991 to paint a series of self portraits chronicling his experience as he reduced his medication.
-The journalist and CEO of SANE, Marjorie Wallace, encouraged Charnley to keep a diary of his progress.
+Charnley decided early in 1991 to paint a series of self-portraits chronicling his experience as he reduced his medication.
+Marjorie Wallace, a journalist and the chief executive of the charity SANE, encouraged Charnley to keep a diary of his progress.
 Charnley made the diary an integral part of the portraits using the text to explain the imagery he was using and to describe his existential state.
 The Self Portrait Series consists of seventeen paintings.
 There is debate as to whether the last painting is incomplete due to the presence of a date in the lower right corner.
-Marjorie Wallace's article on Charnley's Self Portraits was published in the Telegraph Magazine in December 1991.
-He may have been partially influenced by Louis Wain's Kaleidoscope Cats, held in the collection of Bethlem Museum of the Mind, which are (incorrectly) thought to chart the progress of Wain's mental disorder.
 He committed suicide in July 1991.